 Think of the room that you want quieter as having air flowing into it from the outside.
 How is the air escaping into your room?
 The gaps between outlet boxes and drywall are one area.
 Another area: gaps under doors.
 If the sound is coming from outside, airflow coming through or around windows is another place to look.

 It doesn’t seem like it should, but even these pencil-thin seeps of air carry sound.
-Remember, sound is caused by vibrations travelling through the air, right?
+Remember, sound is caused by vibrations traveling through the air, right?

 The same type of thinking that is used to detect cold air coming into your house is the same type of thinking needed to detect sound carried by airflow.